GoogleCloudPlatform/document-ai-samples/web-app-demo/CONTRIBUTING.md

 ### Backend Tests

-To run all backend tests make sure you're in the api directory and run
+To run all backend tests make sure you're in the API directory and run

 ```bash
 python helper_test.py